Professionalism and Perfectionism - People Development Magazine

 Quality and Completion: Essential Nuances in Professionalism

 Professionals are expected to work to the highest appropriate standard, with formal professions having established quality standards.
 Meeting these standards is crucial, as failure to do so can have serious consequences.
-Additionally, professionals are expected to complete their work, fulfilling their commitments regardless of the challenges involved.
+Additionally, professionals are expected to complete their work and fulfil their commitments, regardless of the challenges involved.

 Effort Allocation: Making the Biggest Impact